Federated Learning with Domain Generalization

 where $\mathbf{h}=F(\mathbf{x})$ and ${p}(\mathbf{h})$ is the $F(\cdot)$ generated distribution over input data $\mathbf{x}$.
 Likewise, $\mathbf{h}^\prime=G(\mathbf{z})$ and ${p}(\mathbf{h}^\prime)$ is the $G(\cdot)$ generated distribution over input data $\mathbf{z}$.
 The random noise $\mathbf{z}$ is drawn from $[0,1)$ uniformly.

 Note that a random projection layer is pre-pended to the discriminator (as shown in \cref{Fig::FScheme}).
-Given the input, it projects high-dimensional features vector into low-dimensional space .
-This random project layer helps stabilize the ALN training \cite{DBLP:journals/nn/LinGXX20} as well as reduce computation.
+The random projection function is used to linearly transform data from $d_1$ dimensions to $d_2$ dimensions \cite{DBLP:conf/icml/FernB03a}, where $d_1>d_2$.
+It can be represented as $d_1 \times d_2$ matrix $R$.
+Let an $n\times d_1$ matrix $\mathbf{h}$ represent a $d_1$-dimensional data set.
+Each row in $\mathbf{h}$ represents $d_1$-dimensional data and $n$ is the number of data.
+Let $\bar{\mathbf{h}}$ denote the projected data set and we have $\bar{\mathbf{h}} = \mathbf{h}\times R. $ In this work, the random projection layer helps stabilize the ALN training as well as reduce computation.